AlmojabanaSanadora/AlmojabanaSanadora/README.md

 Here are some ideas to get you started:
 -->

-2007
 Colombian - Venezuelan
 Human Male

-- Studying Mechanical Engineering and Game Development (Unity)
+- Mechanical Engineering and Game Development (Unity)
 - Spanish, English & lowk Italian
-- Music Weirdo, listen to anything and everything
 - Hit my head so many times it dont even hurt anymore